-The good news is, there’s more than one use for a candy thermometer so it’s not a tool that will sit in the cupboard unused for months.
-Fudge, honeycomb, deep frying, taffy, jam, chocolate tempering and even meat can all be cooked with precision thanks to this unassuming tool.
+The good news is that there’s more than one use for a candy thermometer, so it’s not a tool that will sit in the cupboard unused for months.
+Fudge, honeycomb, deep frying, taffy, jam, tempered chocolate, and even meat can all be cooked with precision thanks to this unassuming tool.

 Table of Contents